 Where traders provide information under an EIEP format, they must comply with the relevant EIEP file format and use the latest published version of the file format.
-Traders must provide the information by the dates and times specified in the relevant EIEP.
+Traders must provide the information by the dates and times specified under the Default Distributer Agreement, or if not specified in the DDA then as specified in the relevant EIEP.

-Where requested, retailers must provide a copy of their streetlight database for the purposes of validating the streetlight billing data submitted.
+Where requested, retailers must provide a copy of their Distributed Unmetered Load Database (e.g. streetlight database) for the purposes of validating the billing data submitted.

-8 Late, incorrect, or incomplete consumption data.
+8 Late, Incorrect, or Incomplete Consumption Data

-Where EIEP files, data, or information is provided late, contains errors, or is incomplete, we reserve the right to charge on the basis of actual time spent by a billing analyst to review, correct, validate, and reconcile the information, at the rate of \$100 per hour plus GST.
+Where EIEP files, data, or information is provided late, contains errors, or is incomplete, we reserve the right to charge on the basis of actual time spent by a billing analyst to review, correct, validate, and reconcile the information, at the rate of \$150 per hour plus GST.

-9 Late payment
+9 Late Payment

-Where a retailer does not pay an undisputed invoice by or on the due date, we may recoup our costs to collect the unpaid amount, including debt collection agency costs, and our internal time at the rate of \$100 per hour plus GST.
+Where a retailer does not pay an undisputed invoice by or on the due date, we may recoup our costs to collect the unpaid amount, including debt collection agency costs, and our internal time at the rate of \$150 per hour plus GST.